Simple Post-Training Robustness Using Test Time Augmentations and Random Forest: Results

-Lastly, we observe that the normal accuracy obtained by KATANA is much better than the one of TRADES.
-KATANA scores almost as the "plain" classifier for normal images on CIFAR-10, CIFAR-100, and SVHN.
-In addition, KATANA's normal accuracy fluctuates minimally between the attacks, as indicated by the small standard deviations.
+Lastly, we observe that the normal accuracy obtained by ARF is much better than the one of TRADES, and is comparable to the normal accuracy obtained by VAT.
+ARF scores almost as the "plain" classifier for normal images on CIFAR-10, CIFAR-100, and SVHN.

-It is interesting to point out that in many cases the "ensemble" outperforms all other methods.
-It is noticeable primarily for the Tiny ImageNet dataset.
-However, in CIFAR-10 for example, the KATANA classifier tops the "ensemble" method for every attack although the latter has an unfair advantage since the attacker has no access to its 9 networks.